Contents

 You could divide that into two buckets.

-2. Informed: You need to inform them about the process for buy-in, but they are not necessarily the decision-maker.
+2. Informed: You need to inform them about the process for buy-in, but they are not necessarily the decision-makers.

-You could make these decisions based on the Spend for each location or different business units.
+You could make these decisions based on the Spend for each location or business unit.

-Now you identified the stakeholders, and you have identified the opportunities.
+Now, you have identified the stakeholders, and you have identified the opportunities.

 Here is what to include in the presentation.